 Chu compounds these mistakes by getting himself completely mixed up over what Euroclear does.
-The misleading reference to Euroclear as a “clearing house” in his sub-headline indicates that he thinks that it is in the same business as LCH (London Clearing House), probably because the word “clear” appears in both of their names.
-This is confirmed in the following extract from Chu’s piece:
+The misleading reference to Euroclear as a “clearing house” in his sub-headline indicates that he thinks that it is in the same business as LCH (London Clearing House), probably because the word “clear” appears in both of their names:

-Although the first paragraph offers a perfectly adequate description of what Euroclear does, the second paragraph, strangely, goes on to describe the business model of clearing houses, which, as we shall see, is entirely different from Euroclear’s.
-Attributing both of these activities to Euroclear gives Chu the pretext to repeat the old, ultra-dramatic claim by EY that the loss of clearing activities “could result in up to 83,000 job losses in London.”
+This allows him to repeat the old, ultra-dramatic claim by EY that the loss of clearing activities “could result in up to 83,000 job losses in London.”
 This piece of “research” by EY will be the subject of a separate post.
-For now, suffice to say that EY’s shaggy dog story is the most absurd and implausible claim made about the impact of Brexit on the City in what is a crowded field of vacuous and melodramatic scare stories.
+Suffice to say that EY’s shaggy dog story is the most absurd and implausible claim made about the impact of Brexit on the City in what is a crowded field of vacuous and melodramatic scare stories.
 By linking the Euroclear announcement to this story, Chu makes it seem as though it vindicates the EY research, in other words that Euroclear’s move is the first installment of the exodus of 83,000 clearing jobs from London.
 And by repeating the EY claim, he revives the (unsubstantiated) fears over those job losses, adding to the psychological impression of economic damage from Brexit.

 Clearstream and Eurex Clearing